 Our yoga & travel experts advise us on the experiences we develop, ensuring the highest level of quality & authenticity.
 If you need help with anything visit our FAQ page and feel free to contact us!

 We’re so excited to offer this unique and adventurous yoga retreat in the south of Italy with Molly Cofman La Selva is located just south of Naples on one of the most famous coast lines in the world.
 La Selva is a working organic farm that offers a rare and humble base camp for exploring the picturesque Amalfi coastline.
-While daily yoga will anchor our experience, those that choose will have access to amazing rock climbing, while others will spend their free time hiking the coast, exploring nearby villages or simply relaxing.
+While daily yoga and delicious meals will anchor our experience, those that choose will have access to amazing rock climbing, while others will spend their free time hiking the coast, exploring nearby villages or simply relaxing.

 During your free time, hike down into the town of Positano for the beach, shopping or hop a city bus and explore some of the other Amalfi towns such as Ravello, Praiano and Amalfi.
 La Selva is also perfect for relaxing with a book or taking a nap in a cozy hammock.